-Temperance is moderation in the enjoyment of food and drink.
+Temperance is moderation in the enjoyment of food.
 Sobriety is moderation in the use of intoxicating drink.
-These virtues are often a hard sell because they challenge our desire for immediate gratification.
+These virtues are often a hard sell because they challenge our need for immediate gratification.
 The rewards of virtue never come quickly enough.
 For those who are obsessed with getting what they want and getting it right now, postponement of gratification is not only unbearable, it is unimaginable.

-Wellness experts remind us of what good common sense has perennially maintained: Good health is fostered by a reasonably balanced diet, an adequate routine of physical exercise, and a proper blend of work and rest or recreation.
-It all has to do with introducing some modicum of reason into otherwise chaotic, inordinate self-defeating beliefs and behavior.
+Wellness experts remind us of what good common sense has always maintained: Good health is fostered by a balanced diet, adequate physical exercise, and a proper blend of work, rest and recreation.
+It all has to do with introducing some modicum of reason into otherwise undisciplined and self-defeating beliefs and behavior.